 Here’s a cute little turkey craft that will look adorable on the Thanksgiving table, and they are so simple to make!
 Kids will enjoy creating these wood slice turkeys.
-Make them with a class or make them at home, either way it’s a project you’ll want to save!
+Add some floral wire, and they become place card holders or photo holders!

-Last year, we made wood slice owls, and we had a few wood slices left over.
+A few years ago, we made wood slice owls, and we had a few wood slices left over.
 I asked my 11 year old if he had any ideas for how we could create turkeys, since he loves craft projects.
-He suggested craft sticks for feathers, and they worked quite well!
+He suggested adding feathers to wood slices, and they worked quite well!

 I wanted to turkeys to sit up on their own, so we glued a wooden cube to the back of each one.